Landing

 Is my speed ok?

 They are new separate questions each time.
-If my speed was fast, I am going to ask it again, because hopefully, I have corrected it since the -
+If my speed was fast, I am going to ask it again, because hopefully, I have corrected it since the last time asking that -

 Gravity Always Wins